 - Behavioural Signs: You need to wait until your baby can sit quietly in one place for at least five minutes.
 He should also be able to pull his pants up and down on his own When a child starts disliking the feeling of being in a wet diaper or starts giving physical or verbal signs of bowel movement, it is a good indication to start with potty training.
 Also, if you observe him showing an interest in other’s bathroom habits, it is time to chalk out a plan to help him form his own.
 Other important behavioural traits include demonstrating a desire for independence, taking pride in his accomplishments and being cooperative.

-The signs mentioned above can help parents to determine potty training age for boys.
+The signs mentioned above can help parents to determine the potty training age for boys.

 Potty Training Tips for Boys